OHFLesvos/ohf-community/readme.md

 ## Releasing

+* Ensure tests, code style and static code analysis on `master` branch run without errors
 * Update `Changelog.md` file
-* Set version number of format `major.minor.patch` in property `version` in `config/app.php` file
-* Commit into VCS
+* Commit into Git
-* Create VCS tag
+* Merge `master` branch into `production` branch.
+* On the `production` branch, create Git tag of the form `vX.Y.Z`, where X is the major version, Y is the minor version and Z is the patch version.
+Example: , e.g `v1.0.0`
-* Push VCS changes to origin repository
+* Push Git changes, including tags, to origin repository

 ## Deployment onto production server